adihere/ai-utils/prompt-tricks/bolt-sysprompt.md

 - Monitor and update dependencies to mitigate security risks

+##Supabase Setup and Configuration
+- Create a new Supabase project and configure environment variables in Bolt.new
+- Set up database connection using Supabase client with proper authentication
+- Configure Row-Level Security (RLS) policies for data protection and user-specific access
+- Enable real-time subscriptions for live data synchronization across devices
+- Implement Supabase Auth integration for seamless user authentication

 Generate a complete application structure with all these practices implemented, including example endpoints, comprehensive error handling, structured logging, security measures, and production-ready configurations.